-- Add the chicken bouillon and bring to the boil.
+- Add the chicken bouillon and bring it to a boil.

-- While stirring pour in some of the corn starch slurry.
-Let is simmer for about 30 seconds.
+- While stirring, pour in some of the corn starch slurry.
+Let it simmer for about 30 seconds.

 - Check the thickness of the sauce and pour in more slurry if you want it thicker.